Manchester Astronomical Society

-The Manchester Astronomical Society is an organisation that promotes amateur and popular astronomy in North West England.
+The Manchester Astronomical Society is an organisation that promotes popular and amateur astronomy in North West England.
 It is one of the oldest provincial astronomical societies in England.
-The Society is based in the Godlee Observatory located in the Sackville Building, University of Manchester, in Manchester city centre.
+The Society is based in the Blackett Lecture Theatre located in the Schuster Building, University of Manchester, in Manchester city centre.
 Membership is open to anyone with an interest in astronomy.

 History

 The society's origins lay in the North Western Branch of the British Astronomical Association, which was established in 1892 (soon after the Association's formation in 1890).

 However, a number of members gradually became dissatisfied with the Association's treatment of the branch (particularly in relation to funding) and the Branch's members consequently decided to dissolve the branch to form the Manchester Astronomical Society at a meeting at the Godlee Observatory in September 1903.
 Rev. Thomas H. Core was elected as the society's inaugural President.

 The society held regular lectures.
 The membership numbered 98 by the end of the first session.

 The society attracted some prominent scientists to give lectures, including Arthur Rambaut, Ralph Sampson and Sir Arthur Eddington.
 The Stonyhurst College astronomer Aloysius Cortie served as President (1911-25).
 Notable members included the telescope maker John Hindle and the proponent of spaceflight Eric Burgess.

 Manchester academics and students often lectured to the society, including figures such as Zdeněk Kopal, Sir Bernard Lovell, Leon Lucy and Wal Sargent.